-The current forecasting methodology tracks the seven liability payment streams and the other unassigned liability payments (other back years, audit and compliance receipts and Article 13) indicated in the figure above to arrive at estimates of current State fiscal year collections.
-Considerable attention has been given recently to the tracking and estimation of audit and compliance receipts.
-While nearly impossible to predict, survey information from the Department of Taxation and Finance allows continual adjustment of estimated audit and compliance receipts for the current year.
+The current forecasting methodology tracks the liability payment streams for calendar year and fiscal year filers (current year, prior year adjustments and the prepayment on next year's liability) and the other unassigned liability payments (other back years, audit and compliance receipts and Article 13) indicated in the figure above to arrive at estimates of current State fiscal year collections.
+Considerable attention is also given to the tracking and estimation of audit and compliance receipts.
+While nearly impossible to predict, regular discussions with the Department of Taxation and Finance allow continual adjustment of estimated audit and compliance receipts for the current year.

 The following two graphs illustrate the major payment streams analyzed within a State fiscal year (2nd prior calendar payments and other back year payments have been combined).
 The first graph shows the relatively stable upward trend in payments on current year estimated tax from calendar year tax payments.
 However, the second graph shows the large and somewhat erratic largely negative adjustments to cash based on prior year adjustments.
 Based on the two charts below there appears to be a strong correlation between calendar year current payments and calendar year prior year adjustments.
 When calendar year current payments decline significantly as seen in fiscal years ending 2002 and 2009 there is a corresponding increase (i.e., become more negative) in calendar year prior year adjustments.
+In contrast, when calendar year current payments increased in the fiscal year ending 2011, there was a corresponding decrease (less negative) in prior year adjustments.
 When calendar year current payments are relatively stable or increase, calendar year prior year adjustments are also relatively stable and do not increase (i.e., become more negative).